 Psychiatrist Richard Gardner formally introduced the therapeutic community to what he called Parental Alienation Syndrome (PAS) in a paper presented in 1985.
 PAS refers to a child’s physical and emotional withdrawal from a targeted parent even though the “alienated” parent provides appropriate care and tenderness to the child.

-PAS is fueled by parental alienation, a series of behaviors used by an alienating parent, either consciously or subconsciously, to sully a child’s relationship with the target parent.
-While not exclusive to situations of marital dissolution, parental alienation and the resultant Parental Alienation Syndrome tend to emerge in the course of custody disputes.
+PAS is fueled by parental alienation, a series of behaviors used by an alienating parent, either consciously or subconsciously, to sully a child’s relationship with the target parent during and after marriage separation or other disputes.

 Examples of alienating behavior include:

-1. Using a child as a messenger of information between parents instead of practicing parent-to-parent communication.
+- Using a child as a messenger of information between parents instead of practicing parent-to-parent communication.

-2. Planting false memories of abuse and neglect in a child that denigrate the targeted parent.
+- Planting false memories of abuse and neglect in a child that denigrate the targeted parent.

-3. Confiding in a child and sharing thoughts about the alienator’s distrust and hatred of the targeted parent.
+- Confiding in a child and sharing thoughts about the alienator’s distrust and hatred of the targeted parent.

-5. Withdrawing emotional and physical support of a child when the child affirms the love and goodness of the targeted parent.
+- Withdrawing emotional and physical support of a child when the child affirms the love and goodness of the targeted parent.

-How to respond to parental alienation?
+How to respond to parental alienation caused by marriage separation

-- If the kids are caught in the cross hairs of your marital dissolution, make sure they are heard, supported, and loved.
+- If the kids are caught in the crosshairs of your marital dissolution, make sure they are heard, supported, and loved.